importmattie/CHArD_GLORYS/README.md

 ClickHist is funded by NASA grant NNX14AR75G, PI: Brian Mapes, University of Miami

 We gratefully acknowledge this financial support.

-System Requirements:

-See the project wiki on GitHub! (https://github.com/matthewniznik/ClickHist/wiki)

 If you come across any bugs or need assistance in using ClickHist, please notify the author at the E-mail listed above.